frostyfeet909/mixemy/README.md

 [![Checked with pyright](https://microsoft.github.io/pyright/img/pyright_badge.svg)](https://microsoft.github.io/pyright/)
 [![Packaged with Poetry](https://img.shields.io/badge/packaging-poetry-cyan.svg)](https://python-poetry.org/)

-**Mixemy** is a small library providing a set of mixins for [SQLAlchemy](https://www.sqlalchemy.org/) and [Pydantic](https://docs.pydantic.dev/) to simplify common CRUD operations, validation, and schema management.
+**Mixemy** is a small library providing a set of mixins for [SQLAlchemy](https://www.sqlalchemy.org/) and [Pydantic](https://docs.pydantic.dev/) to simplify common create/read/update/delete (CRUD) operations, validation, and schema management using a _service and repository_ pattern. **Both synchronous and asynchronous modes** are supported.

 ## Features

 - **Models**: Base classes and mixins that extend SQLAlchemy `declarative_base()` models with useful fields like IDs and timestamps.
-- **Schemas**: Pydantic schemas for input validation, serialization, and more.
+- **Schemas**: Pydantic schemas for input validation, serialization, filtering, and more.
-- **CRUD**: Generic CRUD classes that can be extended to handle common database interactions—create, read, update, and delete.
+- **Repositories**: Classes that handle data persistence and database interactions, such as retrieving or storing model objects.
+- **Services**: High-level classes that orchestrate CRUD operations, input validation, and output transformation (using repositories and schemas).
+- **Async or Sync**: Out of the box, Mixemy offers both synchronous and asynchronous repositories/services.

 ## Installation